yorkulibraries/yudl-map/metadata-input-guidelines/title.md

 The name of or alternate name of a given object.

+# How the title field work in the metadata form

+* Title
+  * Text area
+  * Not repeatable
+  * Required
+* Alternative Title
+  * Text area
+  * Not repeatable
+  * Not required

 # Where can the title information be found?

 | Item Type | Information Sources |